786282257006_870407670006_6399178006_0049.jpg

 Good rams are acquired by getting back into some really rough country since the big boys like the seclusion of dead ends and are most often found where you doubt a sheep could survive.
 We access this country by loading up with provisions and living out of spike camps for the entirety of the trip.
 Nearly all hunting is done from the bottom by following drainages and scrutinizing the terrain as we go.
 Occasionally we’ll climb blind but generally it’s because we’ve spotted our game and we will only ascend based on our overall chances for success.

 A legal ram must be full curl or broomed on both horns.
 Eight year old sheep are also legal but we never shoot for age so it is very important for us to view potential trophies for a length of time and/or several angles to make a proper determination.
 Over the years, my dedicated assistant guides and I have consistently put clients within reasonable shooting distance of good rams despite the demands associated with this hard country and fully expect this trend to continue.
-Each sheep hunt is led by a long standing assistant guide who may be supported by additional staff on these highly successful 12 day hunts.
-Hunts include wolf whereas caribou and/or a grizzly bear can be added as upgrades.
+Each sheep hunt is led by a long standing assistant guide who may be supported by additional staff on these highly successful 13 day hunts.
+Hunts include wolf and caribou whereas a grizzly bear may be possible as an upgrade.

 Jim Ziminski